-The results presented above suggest that private benefits play a significant role in the decision to protest taxes.
-In this section, we explore the other side of the same coin: if households are responsive to private benefits, they should be responsive to private costs too.
+These results suggest that private benefits play a significant role in the decision to protest taxes.
+In this section, we explore the other side of this relationship: if households are responsive to private benefits, they should be responsive to private costs too.

-Since there are no fees for filing a protest in Texas, the private costs that we are referring to are a form of non-pecuniary costs: the hassle costs.
-While filing a protest on your own is smooth in theory, it may be otherwise in practice.
-Some households may not even know where to start.
-Some may think the process is a lot more difficult than it actually is.
-Other households may be less sophisticated, and thus need step-by-step guidance on how to protest.
+As there are no fees for filing a property tax protest in Texas, the private costs we refer to are non-pecuniary, or hassle, costs.
+Filing a protest directly is simple in theory, but it may not be simple in practice.
+Some households may not even know where to start, or they may think the process is more difficult than it actually is.
+Other households may be less sophisticated and thus need step-by-step guidance on how to protest.
 Indeed, instructions on how to protest are not readily available.
-At the time of the experiment, only one official source online had instructions on how to file a protest: a PDF document posted on the Dallas CAD's website.32 However, this document was long, had broad instructions, and was tucked deep into the DCAD's website.
-There were also a few unofficial online sources, such as blog posts, but those were usually incomplete, outdated, and difficult to find.
+At the time of the experiment, only one official source online had instructions on how to file a protest: a PDF document posted on the DCAD website.33 However, this long document includes broad instructions and is difficult to locate on the DCAD website.
+Other unofficial online sources, such as blog posts, were usually incomplete, outdated, and difficult to find.
 Moreover, those sources often had a commercial interest, deliberately depicting the protest process as more complicated than it really is.

-The hassle costs may be particularly large for one specific step in the protest procedure: providing an opinion of value for the home and an argument supporting it.
-While this process may be undertaken in different ways, according to anecdotal evidence, protesters typically identify a comparison property that has been sold recently for less than the proposed value of their own property.
-The comparable property's sale price can then serve as the opinion of value, and information about the recent transaction can be used as the argument.
-Finding a proper comparison property entails a number of steps.
-The household needs to access a webpage, such as Zillow.com or Redfin.com, to identify properties that have been sold recently.
-The household needs to use the tools within the webpage to filter among recently sold properties with comparable features to theirs that were sold for less than the household's own proposed value within a few months of the start of the year.
-Although finding this comparison property manually may be relatively straight forward for some people, the task could be daunting for people with limited Internet access, limited Internet skills, or low financial literacy.
-Indeed, plenty of evidence indicates that households have trouble finding even easily accessible information such as information on the inflation rate or changes in average home prices (Cavallo et al., 2017; Bottan and Perez-Truglia, 2020a).
+The hassle costs may be particularly large for a particular step in the protest procedure: providing an opinion on the value of the home and an argument supporting that opinion.
+This information can be obtained in different ways, according to anecdotal evidence, and usually involves a comparable property that recently sold for less than the proposed value of the contested property.
+The recent sale price serves as the opinion of value, and information about the recent transaction can be used as the argument.
+Finding a proper comparison property entails several steps.
+First, the homeowner could use a free online real estate service, such as Zillow.com or Redfin.com, to search for and identify comparable properties that sold recently for less than the homeowner's proposed property value.
+This seemingly straightforward process could be daunting for people with limited Internet access and skills or low financial literacy.
+Indeed, plenty of evidence indicates that households have trouble finding even easily accessible information, such as information on the inflation rate or changes in average home prices (Cavallo et al., 2017; Bottan and Perez-Truglia, 2020a).